LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 >
 or..

-> ### example 2
+> ###  format 2
 - <rdf:Description rdf:about="http://lod.onderwijsregistratie.nl/cat/rio/def/Opleiding">
 -    <rdf:type rdf:resource="http://www.w3.org/2002/07/owl#Class"/>
 -    <rdfs:label xml:lang="nl">Opleiding</rdfs:label>
 -    <rdfs:comment xml:lang="nl">Is het geheel van bekwaamheden voor</rdfs:comment>
 -  </rdf:Description>
 >

-They are both valid and express the same content.
+These formats are both valid and express the same content.
 This difference is important for a XSLT transformation.
-Not sure which one pops up when, so we have to deal with both.
-This directory contains  a small data example, not neccesarily real, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands) obtained with different platforms:
+Not sure which one pops up when, so we have to check different platforms:

 * RIO-snipper-easyrdf